samkap/eleventy-netlify-boilerplate/posts/2017-12-10-conference-notes-from-a-roundtable-about-sendgrids-values.md

 ---
-title: Conference notes from a roundtable about SendGrid's values
+title: Conference notes from a roundtable about SendGrid’s values
 date: 2017-12-10 12:20:00 -06:00
 tags:
   - conferences